Gardner Museum Heist —Blog

 In one passage of his book Kurkjian writes that, "Hardly master thieves," the intruders pulled the majestic Rembrandt from where it hung on the far wall of the gallery and threw it to the marbled floor, shattering the glass in the huge frame," in his title-be-damned book, Master Thieves.

 But Robinson was sure enough at least, and even endorsed the authenticity of Kurkjian's book "Master Thieves," which, according to its author, was not about master thieves.
-To the saying “Don’t judge a book by its cover,” should perhaps be added, or by the friendzy media, like Water Robinson who endorse it.
+To the saying “Don’t judge a book by its cover,” should perhaps be added, or by its friendzy support by colleagues of the author, like Walter Robinson, in the media.

 When "Master Thieves" first came out in February of 2015, Kurkjian said in an interview that “Over 25 years, so many names have been thrown into this.
 I had to come up with an overview that worked and conveyed – even if it wasn’t absolutely true – the latest and best idea of who was involved and how they did it.”